International Collaboration under the 3 recommended themes of

 - be focused on a pertinent (real and current) local issue

-- have been disseminated to a local audience through more than three different outlets
+- have been disseminated to a local audience through more than three different outlets (the evidences has to be submitted for reference)

 - pictures which are not original and used in the Article must be accredited and have permission for usage.